 Onepage automatically takes into account the visitor's “Reduce Motion” system setting.

-If this setting is enabled on the device, animations are automatically reduced or disabled.
+If this setting is enabled on the device, animations or videos will be automatically reduced or disabled.
 These include, for example:

 Scroll animations